AgnesSG/AgnesSG.github.io/_projects/3_hospital_expansion_xela.markdown

     Longitudinal section -- original state.
 </div>

 **The proposal** The hospital was analysed as a whole system, including both buildings.
-All the essential functions were reorganized and a new 4-stories high building substituting the south building was proposed.
-The only element preserved from the old building was its facade (due to legal limitations), so the elements of the new building followed its original design and materials.
+All the essential functions were reorganized and a new 4-story high building substituting the south building was proposed.
+As the only element preserved from the old building was its facade (due to legal limitations), the elements of the new building followed its original design and materials.
 This new building would have enough space for most of the required hospital services.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">